jasondeckard/RCON/README.md

 ### Install

 `make install` will compile the utility using gcc and copy it to $HOME/bin.
-A sample configuration file, .rcon, will be copied to the current user's home directory.
+A sample configuration file, rcon.conf, will be copied to $HOME/.config/rcon.
 The configuration file should be updated with information regarding your server(s) prior to using RCON.

 ## Configuration

-RCON relies on the existance of the configuration file $HOME/.rcon to obtain server addresses and, optionally, RCON passwords.
+RCON relies on the existance of the configuration file $HOME/.config/rcon/rcon.conf to obtain server addresses and, optionally, RCON passwords.
 A server entry in the configuration file takes the form:

 > alias,IP Address,port\[,password\]